enkidevs/curriculum/programming-fundamentals/core/introduction/why-learn-to-code.md

 - get a promotion or a raise in your job; understanding how software works will put you ahead of the curve

 These are just a few examples, but you're not limited to them.
 Knowing fundamentals of programmings will demystify the underworking of the modern digital world.

----
-## Practice

-Learning to code doesn't mean you have to create the next Facebook.
-It will increase your understanding of the digital world.